neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 "https://console.neon.tech/api/v1/projects" | jq
 ```

-Once the request above receives a JSON response containing the saved projects, we use the third-party tool [`jq`](https://stedolan.github.io/jq/) to make it easier to parse the incoming JSON response.
+Once the request above receives a JSON response containing the saved projects, we use the third-party tool [`jq`](https://stedolan.github.io/jq/) to make it easier to read the incoming JSON response.
 That's all you need to call the Neon API.

 The full `curl` request should look like this: